cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/migration/VmAllocationPolicyMigrationMedianAbsoluteDeviation.rst

 .. java:type:: public class VmAllocationPolicyMigrationMedianAbsoluteDeviation extends VmAllocationPolicyMigrationDynamicUpperThresholdFirstFit

-   A VM allocation policy that uses Median Absolute Deviation (MAD) to compute a dynamic threshold in order to detect host over utilization. \ **It's a Best Fit policy which selects the Host with most efficient power usage to place a given VM.**\
+   A VM allocation policy that uses \ `Median Absolute Deviation (MAD) <https://en.wikipedia.org/wiki/Median_absolute_deviation>`_\  to compute a dynamic threshold in order to detect host over utilization.
+It's a \ **Best Fit policy**\  which selects the Host with most efficient power usage to place a given VM.

    If you are using any algorithms, policies or workload included in the power package please cite the following paper:

    ..

-   * \ `Anton Beloglazov, and Rajkumar Buyya, "Optimal Online Deterministic Algorithms and Adaptive Heuristics for Energy and Performance Efficient Dynamic Consolidation of Virtual Machines in Cloud Data Centers", Concurrency and Computation: Practice and Experience (CCPE), Volume 24, Issue 13, Pages: 1397-1420, John Wiley & Sons, Ltd, New York, USA, 2012 <https://doi.org/10.1002/cpe.1867>`_\
+   * \ `Anton Beloglazov, and Rajkumar Buyya, "Optimal Online Deterministic Algorithms and Adaptive Heuristics for Energy and Performance Efficient Dynamic Consolidation of Virtual Machines in Cloud Data Centers", Concurrency and Computation: Practice and Experience (CCPE), Volume 24, Issue 13, Pages: 1397-1420, John Wiley and Sons, Ltd, New York, USA, 2012 <https://doi.org/10.1002/cpe.1867>`_\

    :author: Anton Beloglazov